Hunterdon County, New Jersey

 In 2015, the county had a per capita personal income of $80,759, the third-highest in New Jersey and ranked 33rd of 3,113 counties in the United States.
 The Bureau of Economic Analysis ranked the county as having the 19th-highest per capita income of all 3,113 counties in the United States (and the highest in New Jersey) as of 2009.
-Hunterdon County is noted for having the second-lowest level of child poverty of any county in the United States.
+In 2011, Hunterdon County had the second-lowest level of child poverty of any county in the United States.

-Geographically, much of the county lies in the Delaware Valley as a geographic concept, that is, the drainage basin of the Delaware River.
+Geographically, much of the county lies in the Delaware Valley.
 Local businesses and the Delaware Valley Regional High School carry the name.
-However, "Delaware Valley" is also used to refer to the Philadelphia-Reading-Camden Combined Statistical Area (CSA), and Hunterdon County does not belong to the Philadelphia CSA, but rather to the New York-Northern New Jersey-Long Island Metropolitan Statistical Area (MSA), part of the larger New York-Newark Combined Statistical Area (CSA).
-It is located within the state's Skylands Region and is considered to be a part of Central Jersey.
+However, it is part of the New York-Northern New Jersey-Long Island metropolitan statistical area (MSA) and part of the larger New York-Newark Combined Statistical Area (CSA).

-Hunterdon County was established on March 11, 1714, separating from Burlington County, at which time it included all of present-day Morris, Sussex, and Warren counties.
+Hunterdon County was established on March 11, 1714, separating from Burlington County, at which time, aside from itself, it included all of present-day Morris, Sussex, and Warren counties.
 The rolling hills and rich soils which produce bountiful agricultural crops drew Native American tribes and then Europeans to the area.

 History

 Etymology

 Hunterdon County was named for Robert Hunter, a colonial governor of New Jersey.
-Language changes over time and location, so by stemming of [s], and a [t] → [d] lenition of the name of his family seat of "Hunterston" in Ayrshire, Scotland, the name "Hunterdon" was derived.
+As language changes over time and location, so by the stemming of [s], and a [t] → [d] lenition of the name of his family seat of "Hunterston" in Ayrshire, Scotland, the name "Hunterdon" was derived.